When is the best time to visit London: In-depth seasonal guide to visiting London by a Local

 The weather is usually cold so ensure you wrap up warm.
 The London Classic Car Show, London Fashion Week, and Chinese New Year are some of the best events and activities to participate in during February, while Valentine’s Day offers you an opportunity to enjoy some of the best restaurant/luxury hotel treats in London.

-Best time to visit London in spring
+London in spring

 Londoners leap for joy as we welcome longer daylight hours and plenty of fun events for locals and visitors alike.